BPMN-sw-evol/MSGF-CreditRequest/README.md

 [Spring initializr](https://start.spring.io/) is a tool that facilitates the creation of Spring Boot projects that integrate several dependencies as Spring Data JPA, Spring Web, Lombok, Thymeleaf, DevTools.
 Spring Boot is a development framework that simplifies the creation of Web applications in Java.

-This module is used exclusively by the couple requesting a loan from MsgFoundation, the user is required to be authenticated in the [authentication with keycloak](https://github.com/BPMN-sw-evol/MSGF-IdentityService) service, where the authenticated person enters the personal data of both the couple and him/hers the characteristics of the loan requested.
+This module is used exclusively by the couple requesting a credit from MsgFoundation, the user is required to be authenticated in the [authentication with keycloak](https://github.com/BPMN-sw-evol/MSGF-IdentityService) service, where the authenticated person enters the personal data of both the couple and him/hers the characteristics of the loan requested.

 ## Prerequisites